-Lake Champlain Islands Complex - Unit Management Plan
+Lake Champlain Islands Complex - Draft Unit Management Plan

-The Lake Champlain Islands Unit Management Planning complex encompasses approximately 1,133.8 acres of Forest Preserve lands on six of the seven state owned Lake Champlain Islands - Valcour, Schuyler, Cole, Garden, Sheepshead, and Signal Buoy.
+The Lake Champlain Islands Management Complex encompasses approximately 1,133.8 acres of Forest Preserve lands on six of the seven state owned Lake Champlain Islands - Valcour, Schuyler, Cole, Garden, Sheepshead, and Signal Buoy.
 A seventh state-owned Island, Crab Island, is located outside of the Adirondack Park, is administered by The Office of Parks Recreation and Historic Preservation (OPRHP), and will not be addressed in this Unit Management Plan (UMP).
-There are also 28.1 acres of land that make up the three boat launch sites (BLS) in the Lake Champlain Islands Management Complex that are administered by the Department's Bureau of Fisheries: Peru Dock BLS, Port Douglas BLS and Willsboro Bay BLS.
+There are also 28.1 acres of land that make up the three boat launch sites (BLS) in the Management Complex that are administered by the Department's Bureau of Fisheries: Peru Dock BLS, Port Douglas BLS and Willsboro Bay BLS.